jermp/fulgor/README.md

 which will run, in order, the tools `invert`, `sort-unique`, `permute-unitigs`, and `build`.

+We now have an index serialized to the file `test_data/salmonella_10.hybrid.index`.

 <!--Then, from within `fulgor/build`, invert the reference to unitig mapping with:

     ./fulgor invert -i ../test_data/salmonella_10 -g 1 -d tmp_dir --verbose